michal-michalik-priv/go-riscv-emu/README.md

     -elf string
             Path to the ELF file to load (default "misc/c/empty_main.o") -steps int
-            Number of steps to execute (default 2)
+            Number of steps to execute (0 for infinite, default)
    ```

 ## Author